kyh/inteligir/README.md

 # Learn with Friends

-> Share knowledge, debate and collaborate.
-Learning is much better with friends.
+> Create private groups and broadcast your learnings.
+A place to debate, share knowledge, and collaborate because everything is better with community.

 ## Getting Started
 Clone the repo and install Node.js modules: